Theology Issues Links

 to what Jesus espoused and that are anathema to the

 balance of Christians.
-In the Western world it doesn't hurt that Christianity is the most
+For acceptable identity in the Western world it doesn't hurt that Christianity is the most

 prominent and influential religion.